Improving accountability reporting: How to make the best of journalism better for audiences

 “Transportation concerns everyone, every day,” says Johnston, writing via email with input from Playford and Zhang.
 “Yet most transportation news comes across dry and jargony to a typical reader.
 The scope of the Tampa Bay Express project is large, and the level of details immense.
 Even though we narrowed the story to one part of the whole plan, it took a massive amount of reporting even for us to understand it all.
 It was our responsibility to simplify it and make it clear for our readers.”

 Playford, the director of data and digital enterprise at the paper, came up with the idea to use Lego pieces — those whimsical toys that jog people’s sense of nostalgia — to explain the complications of the transportation proposal.
 He tapped into Zhang’s visual storytelling expertise to figure out how to make that happen.
-Zhang, an intern at the Tampa Bay Times at that time, had gained insights into experimental storytelling as a graduate student.
+Zhang had gained insights into experimental storytelling as a graduate student.
 (Zhang wrote about the Lego project here.)

 The story, which took about six months to create, was published as a standalone project online in December 2016.
 On the front page of the newspaper, a single image and an extended caption drove readers to the Web.
 Additionally, the story was promoted on social media platforms, accompanied by an interactive GIF of Lego vehicles moving along the bridge.